 Hey presto!
 Two instances of the logo found in the shared image.

 Should image analysis be part of your marketing strategy?

 It’s a vital part of any marketing strategy, due to the huge number of images posted online every day.
 Over one billion containing brands and products.
 Talkwalker’s Analytics platform offers image recognition and video analytics.
 Identifying multiple elements, then comparing to our database of 30,000+ logos, scenes and objects.

 Does this mean text analysis is dead?

 No. Not at all.
 Never.

-If you want the whole picture - everything that’s being posted about your brand online - you have to use text and image analytics.
+If you want the whole picture - everything that’s being posted about your brand online - you have to use text and image analytics tools.

 With visual content being shared like crazy, it’s a no-brainer.
 Visual listening is the way forward for brands.